az-digital/az_quickstart/modules/custom/az_migration/README.md

 # Quickstart Migration Module

 ## Deprecation notice
 Note: this module is deprecated as of Quickstart 3.5.0 and will be removed as of version 4.0.0 (see https://github.com/az-digital/az_quickstart/issues/5332).
+The az_migration_remote module has been moved to a submodule of az_core.

 ## Contents